 I'm a Solo Traveler and Don't Want to Slow Others Down - Advice?

 This can be a common concern of solo travelers.
 We will do our best to help you find a trip with guests that have similar ages and fitness levels, but ultimately there are no guarantees.
 The best strategy here is to register 3-4 months early and train seriously for the trip so you’re prepared.
 A final note is that part of joining a group tour is understanding there may be discrepancies in hiking pace of fitness and respecting the other people in the group

 Do you Accommodate Single Travelers?

 Absolutely!
-Most Wildland trips that aren’t private have multiple solo travelers.
+Often trips that aren’t private have multiple solo travelers.
 On all camping-based tours (backpacking trips, basecamp tours, llama treks, portered treks…etc.), solo travelers are offered single tents for no additional charge.
 On most inn-based tours, same-gender solo travelers are automatically paired, or guests can opt to pay a single supplement to have their own room.
 On some inn-based tours that only have single-bed accommodations, solo travelers are required to pay a single supplement.

 Can My Kids Join a Trip?